varunsdave/personal_finance_budget/README.md

 The goal is to create an application that can be used by people who do not want their transactions to be used by third parties.

+## Requirements

+Install a mongod
+Update application.properties with mongodb uri